Physicians Post Pandemic-Still on Healthcare’s Frontline

 Three days after my first vaccination the soreness in my arm was almost gone, and I had no redness or swelling.
 After the second shot, minimal soreness.
 No other side effects to report.
 I feel fortunate.

-On a recent trip I happened upon a local art exhibit and found this interesting piece.
+On a trip, I visited a local art exhibit and found this interesting piece.

 Dr. Aletha